Samsursekh/Placement-Practice/priya-practise/React.md

 - Using Stateless Components and React.
 - Using Production Mode Flag in Webpack.
-- Implementing Dependency optimization.
-- Using React.
+- Implementing Dependency optimization Using React.
 - Avoiding Inline Function Definition in the Render Function.
 - Throttling and Debouncing Event Action in JavaScript
 - Avoid using Index as Key for map